ryannhally/CS390Githubtutorial/README.md

 ## Branching

 ### Create a branch
-Say you way to focus in on changing a specific component of your code, like a feature.
+Say you want to focus in on changing a specific component of your code, like a feature.
 You might want to create a **branch** so you can work on it without affecting the rest of your code, and then combine it with the rest of your project once its finished.
-In summary, a **branch** is just a seperate version of the repository you can later combine with the main one.
-Create a branch with
+In summary, a branch is just a seperate version of the repository you can later combine with the main one (called the **main** branch).
+To create a new branch run

 ```
 git branch BRANCHNAME